4PAWS, the shelter that happened to be.

 Barbara’s capacity to love is boundless.
 Unfortunately, her work is constrained by the limitations of space and resources.
 Unless more dogs are adopted out, it is becoming increasingly unethical for us to continue accepting new dogs, or we risk turning our dog haven into an overcrowded slum.
 As numbers at the shelter increase, so does the risk of disease outbreaks.
 For Barbara, having to turn away a dog hurts her heart, but losing her dogs to illness breaks it.

 Barbara and her dogs are what inspire a group of volunteers led by the current Vice President of 4PAWS, to commit their time, resources and expertise to fill in the gaps for her.
-We organize the volunteers, help with rescue, vet trips and fostering, raise funds, connect with the public, run the Facebook page and handle the admin, merchandises and accounts.
+We organize the volunteers, help with dogs’ care, vet trips and fostering, raise funds, connect with the public, run the Facebook page and handle the admin, merchandises and accounts.
 We are here to help her, be her rock and support network.
 In essence, we are her 4PAWS family.
 It is due to the effort of these volunteers who joined since April 2013 that many in Penang know of 4PAWS today, significantly helping Barbara with much needed fund raising.
 However the fame also comes with its own problems.

 People assume that since our Facebook page is so active, we have a team of people dedicated to answering our phones, email and Facebook enquiries.
-Little does the public know that all the Facebook and email enquiries (hundreds a week) are handled by at most three people who struggle to find time after work and even during working hours to respond to the urgent ones.
+Little does the public know that all the Facebook and email enquiries (hundreds a week) are handled by at most two people who struggle to find time after work and even during working hours to respond to the urgent ones.
 In fact, none of us in the 4PAWS committee and volunteer network are full time volunteers as we have our own jobs and families to care for ourselves.
 What little free time we have is usually (willingly) spent on more work for 4PAWS.

 Now that we are well known we have become the first resort for irresponsible owners who believe that leaving their dog at a dog shelter is better than finding another home for their dog, who they do not want any more for whatever reason.
 Many of the dogs that come to us having previously stayed in a home never stop waiting for their owner to come back.
 It is heartbreaking to see them waiting at our gate.
 Sometimes they get excited, wagging their tails because someone who looks like their previous owner approaches.
 It is when they properly catch the scent of the person that they realize that it is not.
 Nevertheless, our dogs are always happy to meet everyone who comes to their home.